fbpx

 Furthermore, the Christmas break is the perfect time to take some time out of your day-to-day life and reflect on your year and goals.
 Whether at home or going away, re-energise by giving yourself a change of pace or scene.

-Don’t feel the pressure to overspend
+Don’t feel the pressure to overspend during the festive season

 Buying gifts and the extra spending many of us do over the festive period combined with the rising cost-of-living, it’s no wonder many of us are feeling the pinch and/or have money worries at present.
 86% of respondents to a Money and Mental Health survey of nearly 5,500 people with experience of mental health problems said that their financial situation had made their mental health problems worse.
 (Money and Mental Health Policy Institute) I think all of us feel pressure to buy expensive gifts and to gift to people who we don’t really need to at Christmas.
 Sponsored adverts are everywhere online at this time of year and they too can influence people’s purchasing decisions to buy things that they don’t really need.
 Why not consider gifting your time instead?
 Cook someone lunch or use your skills to complete some jobs or activities for someone.
 For example, DIY, cleaning, sewing, admin etc…